Simpson-Computer-Technologies-Research/APC1-2/README.md

 <h3>Syntax Requirements</h3>

-- All of the above inclusions must use the Advanced syntax.
-Examples shoen below
+- All of the above inclusions must use the proper demonstrated syntax.
+Examples shown below..

 ```py